-I am a Postdoctoral Associate in Condensed Matter Theory group at Yale university under the Yale Prize Postdoctoral Fellowship.
+I am a Postdoctoral Fellow of the William I. Fine Theoertical Physics Institude at the University of Minnesota, Twin Cities focusing on Condensed Matter Theory.
 A more detailed description of my research interests is available here.

 PhD in Physics, 2019